 Hockey Wales Lead Safeguarding Officer advises your Club Welfare Officer to talk to the coach involved as soon as possible and explain what has been reported.
 The CWO should listen to the coach and establish their response.

-The club should establish:

-Why this behaviour is happening?
+The club should establish why this behavior is happening?
 Is the coach inexperienced?

-Does the coach understand the behaviour is not acceptable?
+Does the coach understand the behavior is not acceptable?